pivotalsoftware/ESarch/README.md

 ## 4. Test the Axon Trader Application

 You should have a replica of the Axon Trader application running in your own PWS space.
 This means you are ready to test it.
 To begin, we need the Axon Trader UI URL.
-You can discover all the URL's for all your PWS application by calling `cf apps` from your command line...
+You can discover all the URLs for all your PWS application by calling `cf apps` from your command line...

 ```bash
 cf apps